 - Place a goalkeeper in each of the goals.

-- One of the teammates starts in line 1 where the other player starts in line 2 in the same order so they go at the same time.
+- One of the teammates starts in line 1 where the other player begins in line 2 in the same order, so they go simultaneously.

-- The attackers (partners) from line 1 and line 2 go at the same time on the coaches command.
+- The attackers (partners) from line 1 and line 2 go simultaneously on the coach's command.

 - The attackers attempt to dribble through the grid directly in front of them and shoot on goal.